Comparing EACO (EACO) & The Competition

-EACO (OTCMKTS: EACO – Get Rating) is one of 24 public companies in the “Electronic parts & equipment, not elsewhere classified” industry, but how does it contrast to its peers?
-We will compare EACO to similar businesses based on the strength of its risk, analyst recommendations, institutional ownership, profitability, earnings, valuation and dividends.
+EACO (OTCMKTS: EACO – Get Rating) is one of 24 publicly-traded companies in the “Electronic parts & equipment, not elsewhere classified” industry, but how does it compare to its peers?
+We will compare EACO to similar businesses based on the strength of its earnings, risk, analyst recommendations, dividends, valuation, institutional ownership and profitability.

-EACO has a beta of 0.36, suggesting that its share price is 64% less volatile than the S&P 500.
-Comparatively, EACO’s peers have a beta of 1.63, suggesting that their average share price is 63% more volatile than the S&P 500.

-This is a breakdown of current recommendations for EACO and its peers, as reported by MarketBeat.
+This is a summary of recent ratings and recommmendations for EACO and its peers, as provided by MarketBeat.com.

 |Sell Ratings